My top 10 tips for getting perfect one year photos

 My baby turned one last week (sob)!
 We got some pictures of him and I am SO happy with how they turned, I thought I would pass on some tips that worked for getting some cute photos.
 I have a lot of experience with doing photo shoots professionally too, so I used some things I have learned at work that I would love to pass on to you!

 - Find a Photographer with pictures you love for a price you can afford– I had a photographer I really wanted to use so I contacted her and she took a few weeks to get back and then she was $200 for a 30 minute session with 10 edited images.
-Um, not thanks.
+Um, no thanks.
 Isn’t that price a little ridiculous?!
 It is for me so I actually ended up using a photographer I follow on Instagram who was $75 for a 30 minute session.
-Her company name is Alexandria Cherie Photography for any SLC locals who want a fantastic photographer.
+Her company name is Alexandria Cherie Photography for any SLC locals who want a fantastic photographer (no longer available).
 She was amazing to work with- her photos were gorgeous, she was quick to respond and her pricing was reasonable.
 If you want to find a photographer on Instagram, try searching the hashtags for your city and then photographer- #saltlakephotographer or #utahphotographer and you will get a ton of options.
 Find a photographer who’s pictures you love and then check out their website to see if their pricing fits your budget.

 - Choose a short session.
 I think 30-45 minutes for a one year is ideal.
 One hour maximum.
 They will get unhappy of having to pose and sit still after awhile, so shorter is better.